rocky-linux/documentation/docs/books/learning_ansible/04-ansible-galaxy.md

 This is just one example of what can be done using roles made available by the community.
 Have a look at [galaxy.ansible.com](https://galaxy.ansible.com/) to discover the roles that could be useful for you!

-You can also create your own roles for your own needs and publish them on the internet if you feel like it.
+You can also create your own roles for your own needs and publish them on the Internet if you feel like it.
 This is what we will briefly cover in the next chapter.

 ### Introduction to Role development